 We performed a comparison between Amazon AWS and Red Hat OpenShift on IBM Cloud based on real PeerSpot user reviews.

-Find out in this report how the two PaaS Clouds solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."We write a lot of Lambda functions for various services, as well as serverless functions."
+Find out in this report how the two PaaS Clouds solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The installation is quite straightforward."

 "The deployment mechanism has become more dynamic with the use of the product."